picocms/Pico/about.md

 {% capture description %}Here's an example of configuring Pico.{% endcapture %}
 {% include fancyboxtemplate.html %}

-* Smaller screenshot?
-This one doesn't really benefit from the added space.
 * Pico doesn't require write access (without admin plugin) either, making it more secure by design, and reducing difficult PHP configuration.
 * database performance issues, especially when overkill for a small site (bottleneck)
 * low system requirements.
 Runs on any system / web space